Premium IOL Cataract Surgery in Bangalore - See Near, Intermediate & Far Without Glasses

 Best for: Patients comfortable with reading glasses post-operatively

 Monofocal IOLs provide excellent clarity at a single focal point - usually distance.
 They offer the best contrast sensitivity and lowest risk of optical side effects.
-Reading glasses will typically be required.
+Reading glasses are usually still required for near tasks such as reading and mobile phone use.

 Monofocal Plus / Enhanced Monofocal IOL